dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-windows-forms-composite-control-in-wpf.md

  [!code-csharp[WpfHostingWindowsFormsControl#11](~/samples/snippets/csharp/VS_Snippets_Wpf/WpfHostingWindowsFormsControl/CSharp/WpfHost/Page1.xaml.cs#11)]
  [!code-vb[WpfHostingWindowsFormsControl#11](~/samples/snippets/visualbasic/VS_Snippets_Wpf/WpfHostingWindowsFormsControl/VisualBasic/WpfHost/Page1.xaml.vb#11)]

- Because the [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] discussed previously added `MyControl1` to the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element's child element collection, you can cast the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element's <xref:System.Windows.Forms.Integration.WindowsFormsHost.Child%2A> to get the reference to `MyControl1`.
+ Because the XAML discussed previously added `MyControl1` to the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element's child element collection, you can cast the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element's <xref:System.Windows.Forms.Integration.WindowsFormsHost.Child%2A> to get the reference to `MyControl1`.
 You can then use that reference to attach an event handler to `OnButtonClick`.

  In addition to providing a reference to the control itself, <xref:System.Windows.Forms.Integration.WindowsFormsHost> exposes a number of the control's properties, which you can manipulate from the application.
 The initialization code assigns those values to private global variables for later use in the application.